fedosejev/javascript-es2015/README.md

 ## WeakMap

-Keys must be objects, not strings when using WeakMap.
++ Keys must be objects, not strings when using WeakMap.
++ WeakMap allows better garbage collection than Map.

 ```js
 let models = new WeakMap();